dancasey-ie/irish_energy_assets/README.md

 Data Centric Development: Irish Energy Assets Database
 ============================
 This is the Milestone Project for the Data Centric Development module for the Code Institutes Diploma in Software Development.
-The project shows my understanding and capabilities in developing a data centric web applications using Python, Flask and Bootstrap to interact with MongoDB.
+The project displays clear understanding and capabilities in developing a data centric web applications using the Flask Python framework to interact with a Mongo database.

-The project was also used to explore the uses of the software skills learned through this course, to intereact applwith the energy industry, in which I have a number of years of proffessional experience.

-For the development of this app I moved away from using the online Cloud9 IDE to using Visual Studios on my local Windows machine.
+The application was enhanced with JavaScript data visualisations and Bootstrap CSS styling.

+Time was spent developing this project to best utilise data centric skills when applied to my key area of professional experience, the Energy Industry.

-The app comprises with a MongoDB database of all the Connected and Contracted energy assets on the Irish National Electrical rid.
+Irish-Energy-Assets application gives exploratory and CRUD access to a Mongo database comprising of all connected and contracted generation assets on the Irish national electrical grid.
-This included all assets on the transmission network operated by both the Irish Transmission System Operator (TSO), Eirgrid, and also the Distribution System Operator (DSO), ESB Networks.
+It includes assets on the transmission network, operated by Eirgrid, and distribution network, operated by ESB Networks.

-The data for the database was scraped from publically availalbe pdfs from the respectful system operators websites, converted to csv using Tabula.py, organised initially using Excel, converted to json using an online tool, combined and added to te MongoDB database.
-Care was taken to gather upto date accourite data for the different assets.
+The data for the database was scraped from publically available PDFs from the respectful system operators websites, converted to csv using Tabula.py, organised initially using Excel, converted to json using an online tool, combined and added to the MongoDB database.
+Care was taken to gather up to date accurate data for the different assets.
-The data from the different operators was not standardised and so there was much digging required to accuire common data across all the assets.
+The data from the different operators was not standardised and so there was much digging required to acquire common data across all the assets.

-The app can be used to explore all the assets on the Irish grid.
-New assets can be added to the database and current assets can be edited and deleted.
-A series of graphs are used to visualise the data to give some insights into the national electrical system.

 UX
 ----
 The application was developed with two end uses in mind:

 * To be used by grid operators, traders and end users to keep track of all the assets available similar to that developed by the Energy Web Foundation (https://energyweb.org/  ).
-  Much of the Front-End design concepts were taken from images of their indevelopment online platform.
+  Much of the Front-End design concepts were taken from images of their in development online platform.
   The Energy Web Foundation also uses json style data, which was more or a reason to use MongoDB as the database.

 * To be used to visualise the Irish national grid in graphs to gain a greater insight into the countries energy pool.